Twosmiles/jettyRunner/Readme.md

 ## Code Example

-Out little Sansoune's Example to run Jetty with JMX capability
+Our little Sansoune's Example to run Jetty with JMX capability